-If she’s tapping her way along a leaf, she’s probably looking for a caterpillar to feed her larvae.
-If she’s fossicking on an old fence paling, chances are she’s scraping up wood fibres to make a nest.
-If she’s busy in a flower, she’s enjoying a lunch of nectar.
+The female wasp is always busy.
+If she's tapping her way along a leaf, she'۪s probably looking for a caterpillar to feed her larvae.
+If she's fossicking on an old fence paling, chances are she's scraping up wood fibres to make a nest.
+If she's busy in a flower, she'۪s feeding on nectar.
 Just like bees, wasps are one of the most important pollinators in the garden.

-The business of nest-making is fascinating to observe and luckily Native Paper Wasps prefer the high life of a tree branch or house eave.
+The business of nest-making is fascinating to observe and luckily Native Paper Wasps prefer to nest in a high position of a tree branch or house eave.
 Left undisturbed, your paper wasps will make a grandly designed home and keep garden pests at bay.

 A Paper Wasp nest consists of a number of cells, grouped together to form a comb.
 The comb is attached to a surface such as a branch or rock face.
-Native wasps can be identified by their nests as each has a distinctive design.
+Native wasp species can be identified by their nests as each has a distinctive design.

 How to tell Native from Non-native Wasps